DataCurationNetwork/data-primers/GeoJSON Data Curation Primer/GeoJSON-data-curation-primer.md

 Data and File Overview:

-- a short description of what data it contains
+- A short description of what data it contains

 - Date that the file was created